Q. How can I check if my chosen journal meets my funder’s Open Access requirements?

 Your personal information is automatically transferred in from central HR.
 If you cannot access Symplectic this transfer might have been delayed.
 Please contact researchinformation@admin.cam.ac.uk with your details.

-Q. What is the ‘accepted manuscript’ that needs to be uploaded?
+Q. What is the ‘accepted manuscript’ I need to upload?

 The accepted manuscript is the final author's manuscript which should be sent to you once the paper has been fully peer-reviewed and accepted for publication.
 It is usually a Word document.
 This is not the final version of record that appears on the publisher's website.
-For more information about different article versions, see this Moodle course: https://www.vle.cam.ac.uk/course/view.php?id=168902
+If you're still unsure, ask us or take a look at this Moodle course on journal article versions.

 As soon as the manuscript has been accepted for publication it needs to be uploaded to the Open Access website.
 Visit www.openaccess.cam.ac.uk and click on ‘Accepted for publication?’.